Translation Hub Digitale Medizin

 Digitization is transforming research and healthcare.
 The introduction of electronic health records and digital clinical information systems has helped to revolutionize the quality of healthcare in countries such as the United States.
 Linking clinical data with information from insurers on people’s fitness and even about their genes allows clinicians to make informed decisions in real time and enhances the development of personalized medicine.
 Germany, especially, has much to gain in this area.

-Steering Committee of the platform
+Steering Committee of the translation hub

 Field of expertise